 Te Rōpū Pakihi

-Te Kupeka Umaka Māori ki Araiteuru (KUMU)
+Te Kupeka Umaka Māori ki Araiteuru (KUMA)

 The professional and industry associations listed below also provide formal and informal support for members.

 - Te Hunga Rōia Māori o Aotearoa – Māori Law Society

 - Te Ao Marama – NZ Māori Dental Association

 - Te Ohu Rata o Aotearoa – Māori Medical Practitioners Association